 She didn’t know what that ‘something’ was.

 The crackling flash was followed by a rumbling of air.
 Jagged forked tips tore through the crowding clouds but didn’t reach the ground.
 There’d be no rain.
 Only a false promise.
-She touched the canvas awning—on a whim, she had painted like piano keys—and wondered if beneath her, in the window below, someone sat and wished for fall.
+She touched the canvas awning—on a whim, she had painted like piano keys—and wondered if beneath her, in the window below, someone sat and wished, like her, for autumn as it once was.
 And to discover their ‘something.’

 Fat drops of rain splashed on the canvas, one… then two… a third plopped on the back of her hand, running between fingers and web between them and thumb.
 She smiled at what she’d thought was false.
 With the changes in the Sun and Earth, rain happened so rarely its lack had become truth—reality—and any suggestion of otherwise, a lie.
 She leaned out and looked up, feeling the welcome coolness that ended too soon.
 As she touched damp cheeks, she thought… maybe there’s always something to hope for.